15 Things You Might Not Know About Croatia

 11. There are at least 20 music festivals to boogie at.
 These include Hideout, Outlook, Stop Making Sense, Electric Festival, Soundwave, and many more.

 The city is full of reptiles and medieval statues of snakes and dragons.

 13. The average sunshine hours is 2,600 per year.
 That makes Croatia one of the sunniest regions on the Mediterranean basin.

 14. The water is crystal clear – mainly because there isn’t a huge amount of sand or waves.

 15. There are cats everywhere – they think they own the place…

-If you've been inspired by these quirky facts, it's time to explore this breathtaking country first-hand.
+If you've been inspired by these quirky facts, it's time to explore Croatia first-hand.